gatsbylabs/malt/README.md

 - [ ] support string union option for enums
 - [ ] discriminated unions
 - [ ] add comment with text of original schema field configuration
+- [ ] aliased imports of schemas and types